Watershed

 Watershed’s simple form reflects the beauty of its surroundings.
 The dramatic roof cantilever clad in warm cedar draws the eye.

-Watershed uses 25% less energy than a code-compliant building, with a target of 32 EUI (kBTU/sf/year).
-Self-tinting electrochromic glass reduces solar heat gain and glare while maximizing thermal comfort, and maintaining views and daylighting.
-This reduced HVAC equipment by 14 tons.
+Watershed uses 67% less energy than a benchmark building, with a measured Energy Use Intensity (EUI) of 28.2 kBTU/sf/ The total cooling demand was reduced by 14 tons with the integration of electrochromic glass.
+This self-tinting glass reduces solar heat gain and glare while maximizing thermal comfort, views, and daylighting.

 A dramatic, overhanging roof captures rainwater falling on site, and carries it via a sculptural gutter system to an oversized steel scupper before storing it in a 20,000-gallon cistern for non-potable uses.
-More than half the water falling onsite will be reused in the building.
-Along with low-flow fixtures, this strategy contributes to 75% less potable water use than a baseline building.
+More than half the water falling onsite is reused in the building.
+Along with low-flow fixtures, this strategy contributes to using 88% less potable water than a baseline building, better than the 75% requirement for the LBPP.

-All materials were vetted to reduce ‘Red List’ toxic chemicals, which includes advocacy with manufacturers to improve their formulas.
-Local sourcing requirements reduce carbon emissions due to product shipping.
-Salvaged and recycled materials contribute to reduced resource extraction.
-A one-time offset was purchased for the calculated carbon equivalent of materials.
-The simple palette favors natural/local materials.
+A palette of natural and local materials reflects the industrious character of the neighborhood and the ecology of the Pacific Northwest.
+All materials were vetted to reduce ‘Red List’ toxic chemicals, which includes advocacy with manufacturers to increase transparency and disclosure, and improve their formulas.
+Local sourcing requirements reduced carbon emissions and a one-time carbon offset was purchased for the calculated embodied carbon equivalent of project materials.

-As part of the LBPP, Watershed was required to salvage one item for every 500 square meters (5,382 sq ft) and the construction team recycled 98% of construction waste.
-Salvaged items from the previous site include wood timbers reused for exterior benches and bike room light fixtures.
-Board-formed concrete formwork was reused as a lobby wall covering.
+As part of the LBC, Watershed was required to salvage one item for every 500 square meters.
+The team salvaged and reused 40% more materials than the requirement, and the construction team recycled 98% of construction waste.
+Salvaged items from the previous site include wood timbers reused for exterior benches, light fixtures, bike racks, historic signs, and stone countertops.
+Cedar boards used for board-formed concrete were refinished and used as a lobby wall covering.
 A portion of the existing concrete foundation walls were reused for temporary shoring, eliminating 100 tons of concrete waste.

 Watershed sets the standard for transforming our city’s right of ways into vibrant, healthy and functional landscapes.
 Watershed’s two street frontages support the ground level retail in the building while also treating stormwater from the historic Aurora Bridge.

-The project reaches beyond property lines to divert polluted Aurora Bridge runoff.
+Watershed reaches beyond property lines to divert polluted Aurora Bridge runoff.
 The water is treated through an innovative series of stepped bioretention planters before reaching Lake Union, a major salmon migration route.
-Over 400,000 gallons of this toxic stormwater runoff from the overhead Aurora Bridge annually, doubling the effort from the development team’s previous office project, DATA 1.
+Annually, over 400,000 gallons of this toxic stormwater runoff comes from the overhead Aurora Bridge, doubling the effort from the development team’s previous office project, DATA 1, across Troll Avenue.

 Thanks to the work at Watershed and DATA 1, a third phase of Aurora Bridge stormwater management has been built across 34th Street to the south.
 Combined, these three phases will mitigate two million gallons of polluted bridge water that is currently dumping into Lake Union.
 A 501c3 organization, Clean Lake Union, has been raising funds and hosting awareness events to support these projects and many more in the queue.
 The impact of this work is a cleaner environment for dwindling salmon populations linked to the decline of local orca whales.

 A collection of pollinator plants provide habitat for honeybees, which will call the four honey bee hives located on the roof of the building home.
-The hives will produce up to 50 lbs of honey annually, which will be collected and sold to building residents.
-The hives contribute to the Urban Agriculture Imperative of the Living Building challenge.
+The hives will produce up to 50 lbs of honey annually, which will be collected and shared with building residents.
+The hives contribute to the Urban Agriculture Imperative of the Living Building Challenge.

 Watershed Environmental Graphic Design